heptarch/heptarch.github.io/drafts/demon.md

 continues to gaze at Hawksmoor's giants.
 "I remember your talk at Aberdeen.
 I understood nothing, but that you could change the world."
 Ellen smiles.
 "No need for prevarication or sentiment.
 There is no money.
 You must close the tubes."
-He turns.
+He winces, turns, folds his hands in supplication.
 "I...
 I'm afraid so.
-The stone is dry."
+Treasury, the GPO, have washed their hands of it.
+Shareholders have been disbursed.
+And your usually reliable stream of patents dried up this year."

 For over a year, Ellen has been flashing light along the despatch tubes, through filters, lenses, and cylinderical drums of